como-gestionar-usuarios-y-contrasenas-en-raspberry-pi

 Create and Delete Users

 Managing users is another maintenance task for any system.
-Even if you are the only user, after a Raspberry Pi installation, it is advisable to create your own user, log in with it, and then delete the default ‘Pi’ user.
+Even if you are the only user, it is worth being clear on how to create, delete, and switch users, because it is a common operation on servers and Linux devices.

 To create a new user, we use this command: